imarranz/data-science-workflow-management/book/030_links_and_resources.md

 ## Links & Resources

+Data science is a rapidly evolving field that combines mathematics, computer science, and logical reasoning to analyze, interpret, and extract meaningful insights from large datasets.
+The main goal of data science is to discover patterns in data that are useful for making decisions and understanding trends.

+Links and resources are essential components of data science.
+They provide data scientists with the ability to access a wide range of data sources, tools, and techniques needed to obtain meaningful results.
+Links and resources help data scientists to quickly gather information, quickly access and analyze large datasets, and make informed decisions.

+Links and resources also help to give data scientists an overview of a data set, enabling them to quickly identify relevant data points, understand the interrelationships between the data points, and apply the appropriate methods to explore and analyze the data.
+This helps to identify key trends, generate predictions, and provide insights.

+Moreover, links and resources also provide data scientists with the ability to leverage powerful technologies and tools for processing, analyzing, and visualizing data.
+This helps to enrich data-driven insights and make informed decisions.

+In short, links and resources are one of the essential components of data science, and they play a vital role in enabling data scientists to effectively analyze data, extract meaningful insights, and make informed decisions.

-Links where I have learned about Data Science workflow.
+The following links where I have learned about Data Science workflow.
 Many of the ideas I post here come from these resources.

 ### Websites